Do-It-Yourself Basement Waterproofing

-The Permanent Concrete Sealer – RadonSeal® is not "your father's" waterproofing paint or sealer.
-RadonSeal differs from paints and membrane coatings by penetrating deep inside concrete (up to 4"), chemically reacting with lime and alkalis, expanding inside microscopic pores, and curing as a hard mineral.
-Once cured, RadonSeal will seal your concrete internally against the transmission of water seepage, water vapor and strong enough to seal against harmful radon gas.
+The Permanent Concrete Sealer – RadonSeal Deep-Penetrating Concrete Sealer is not "your father's" waterproofing paint or sealer.
+RadonSeal differs from paints and membrane coatings by penetrating deep inside concrete (up to 4"), chemically reacting with free lime and alkalis, expanding within the pores and capillaries of concrete, and curing as a hard mineral.
+RadonSeal will seal your concrete internally against the transmission of capillary water seepage, water vapor and strong enough to seal against radon gas.

-A hard driving rainstorm or melting snow can temporarily raises the groundwater level and for every inch of rain, a 1,500 sq. ft. roof sheds almost 1,000 gallons of water.
+A hard-driving rainstorm or melting snow can temporarily raise groundwater levels and for every inch of rain, a 1,500 sq. ft. roof sheds almost 1,000 gallons of water.
 Rain gutters and downspouts get plugged up with debris.
 New houses have a problem with "reverse grading," which usually occurs several years after construction.
 Fill dirt around the foundation settles and directs rainwater right to the foundation.

 As the run-off seeps through the soft topsoil around the house, it pushes against the walls and stops at the undisturbed ground just beneath the footings.
 Footing drains may break as the house settles, or silt up.
 If the soil is clay, water then starts rising in the disturbed soil around the foundation like inside a pool.